rails/rails/guides/source/active_record_querying.md

 If you want to find both by name and locked, you can chain these finders together by simply typing "`and`" between the fields.
 For example, `Client.find_by_first_name_and_locked("Ryan", true)`.

 WARNING: Up to and including Rails 3.1, when the number of arguments passed to a dynamic finder method is lesser than the number of fields, say `Client.find_by_name_and_locked("Ryan")`, the behavior is to pass `nil` as the missing argument.
-This is **unintentional** and this behavior will be changed in Rails 3.2 to throw an `ArgumentError`.
+This is **unintentional** and this behavior has been changed in Rails 3.2 to throw an `ArgumentError`.

 Find or build a new object
 --------------------------